tj-wells/coti-docker-method/README.md

 This method provides:

-- A node monitor that restarts the node if it becomes disconnected from the Coti network
+- A node monitor that restarts the node if it becomes disconnected or unsyncs from the Coti network
 - Simple upgrades to new Coti node releases
 - A+ rated SSL certificates